Living with the Bedouin People

 The choices I make have to be carefully thought of before taking the plunge.
 Some people do enjoy adventures and seek that experience as much as I do enjoy different experiences hygiene does make a difference to me.

-A lifestyle that may not work out for every one so much has changed and modern lives have taken over though some people have no choice but to live in such poor conditions.
+A lifestyle that may not work out for everyone.
+Lots have changed and modern lives have taken over though some people have no choice but to live in such poor conditions.

 I look at it as poor conditions but if people choose to live that way and don't want to move on then that is what they have to live by, their choices are made and that is how they want to be in their lives.

 The lifestyle of Bedouin People